 Natural gas from geopressured brine.
 Qualified natural gas from geopressured brine is eligible for a percentage depletion rate of 10%.
-Qualified natural gas from geopressured brine is natural gas produced from a well you began to drill after September 1978 and before 1984 determined in accordance with section 503 of the Natural Gas Policy Act of 1978 to be produced from geopressured brine.
+Qualified natural gas from geopressured brine is natural gas that is both the following.

+- Produced from a well you began to drill after September 1978 and before 1984. - Determined in accordance with section 503 of the Natural Gas Policy Act of 1978 to be produced from geopressured brine.